 From June through September, lift access to the Emerald Outback is available Friday through Sunday (for a fee) via the chairlift at Beech Mountain Resort.
-The resort's lift includes trays to carry mountain bikes to the summit, with riders following closely behind in a tradition lift chair.
+The resort's lift includes trays to carry mountain bikes to the summit, with riders following closely behind in a traditional lift chair.
 Hikers are welcome to ride the lift as well.

 Beech Mountain Resort also has a mountain biking park, thus providing riders with two trail park options in one location.
 In fact, the Emerald Outback and Beech Mountain Resort have combined to host four national championships conducted by USA Cycling.